marcllahona/chatspace/README.md

 ## Chatspace

-Real-Time Video Chat App written with ReactJS and GraphQL served with a NodeJS API
+Real-Time Video Chat App written with ReactJS and GraphQL served with an [API](https://github.com/marcllahona/chatspace_api) written in NodeJS

 ## Features